-Remote sense, internal control, external control, and interlock can be either selected or deselected when the REM SEN, INT CTL, EXT CTL, and LOC LED is flashing.
-To select, press ENTER or to deselect, press CLEAR.
+Remote sense, internal control, external control, and interlock can be selected or deselected when the REM SEN, INT CTL, EXT CTL, and LOC LED is flashing.
+To select, press enter or to deselect, press clear.
 Remote sense allows the output voltage to be sensed at the load rather than at the output terminals of the power supply.
 This feature eliminates regulation degradation caused by the voltage drop across the output cables.
-Details on the physical connections are covered in Section 2.4.1, "Remote Voltage Sensing".
+Details about the physical connections are covered in Section 2.4.3, "Remote Voltage Sensing".

 Internal control enables the START, STOP, and CLEAR keys on the front panel.
-External control enables the START (Pin 17), STOP (Pin 19), and CLEAR (Pin 18) inputs at the JS1 connector on the rear panel, respectively.
+External control enables the start, stop, and clear inputs at terminals 17, 19, and 18 of connector JS1 on the rear panel, respectively.
 Both internal control and external control may be enabled to allow simultaneous control.
-Interlock requires a physical short between terminals +5V REF (Pin 26) and INTERLOCK SET (Pin 37) of connector JS1 to enable operation.
+Interlock requires a physical short between terminals 26 and 37 of connector JS1 to enable operation.
 This feature is useful for process control applications when a safety interlock is required.
 For wiring details, refer to Section 3.3.4, "Digital Input Lines".

 Configuration commands for rotary, external program, and remote sets the reference input mode for voltage set, current set, over voltage trip, and over current trip.
 Only one input mode may be selected.
 Pressing enter when one of the respective LED is flashing causes that mode to selected and disables the previously selected mode.
 Pressing clear when the respective LED is flashing allows the user to exit the command sequence without change.
 With rotary control, voltage set points and current set points are set by the front panel potentiometers.
-By selecting external program, all reference inputs are set with the analog inputs at VREF EXT (Pin 3), IREF EXT (Pin 22), TVREF EXT (Pin 4), and TIREF EXT (Pin 23) of connector JS1.
+By selecting external program, all reference inputs are set with the analog inputs at terminals 3, 22, 4, and 23 of connector JS1.
 See Section 3.3, "External 37-pin (JS1) I/O Programming and Operation", for connecting external reference inputs.
 By selecting REMOTE, all reference inputs are set over the RS232, optional IEEE-488 GPIB, or LXI TCP/IP Ethernet.